+4.1.2.
+Natural images

-4.1.2 Natural images: The experiment tests the LA circle detector's performance upon real-life images.
-Twenty-five images of 640×480 pixels are used on the test.
-All images www.ietdl.org have been captured by using digital camera under 8-bit colour format.
+The experiment tests the LA circle detector's performance upon real-life images.
+Twenty five images of 640x480 pixels are used on the test.
+All images have been captured by using digital camera under 8-bit color format.
 Each natural scene includes a circle shape among other objects.
-All images are pre-processed using an edge detection algorithm and then fed into the LA-based detector.
-Fig. 5 shows a particular case from the 25 test images.
+All images are preprocessed using an edge detection algorithm and then fed into the LA-based detector.
+Figure 5 shows a particular case from the 25 test images.
 Real-life images rarely contain perfect circles so the detection algorithm approximates the circle that better adapts to the imperfect circle within a noisy image.
-Such circle corresponds to the smallest error from the objective function $\beta(\bullet)$.
-Detection results have been statistically analysed for comparison purposes.
-For instance, the detection algorithm is executed 100 times on the same image (Fig. 5), yielding same parameters $x_0 = 231$, $y_0 = 301$ and r = 149.
-This indicates that the proposed LA algorithm is able to converge to a minimum solution from the objective function $\beta(\bullet)$.
+Such circle corresponds to the smallest error from the objective function $\beta(\square)$ .
+Detection results have been statistically analyzed for comparison purposes.
+For instance, the detection algorithm is executed 100 times on the same image (Figure 5), yielding same parameters $x_0 = 231$ , $y_0 = 301$ , and r = 149.
+This indicates that the proposed LA algorithm is able to converge to a minimum solution from the objective function $\beta(\Box)$ .